MicrosoftDocs/sdk-api/sdk-api-src/content/clusapi/ns-clusapi-clusprop_syntax.md

 Describes the beginning of the range for users to define their own types.
 Associate this type with
           user-defined private properties.

-### -field dw

-A DWORD that describes the format and type of the data value.
-The
-       <a href="https://msdn.microsoft.com/caadeb63-297c-4657-8ee2-975fceff5484">CLUSTER_PROPERTY_SYNTAX</a> enumeration defines the
-       possible values.

 ## -remarks